 The more I faked it the more I was losing myself by being what I thought someone else would want me to be.
 It felt wrong.

-Surprisingly, many said they had suspected my secret all along and had always been just fine with it!
-There were just happy that I felt it was OK to speak openly about it with them.
 My lack of football enthusiasm rarely comes up any more except, of course, around Super Bowl Sunday when the entire nation goes crazy nuts for football.

 Its like Oscar night for straight people isn’t it?